30 Hours Funded Childcare

 Parents of children who will be 3 on 31 August 2017 can apply now on the GOV.UK website where further information is available by following this link.

 If you’re eligible, you’ll receive a code – this will allow you to arrange your childcare place for September 2017.
 Take your code to your Children 1st nursery, along with your National Insurance number and your child’s date of birth.
-Children 1st will check the code is authentic and allocate your child a free childcare place, subject to availability.
+Children 1st will check the code is authentic and allocate your child a funded childcare place, subject to availability.

 If you have any further questions, please contact us on 0800 652 1052.